hanabi/hanabi.github.io/other-conventions/Meta.md

 ### Specific Prescription Convention

 * Most convention frameworks do not prescribe what to do in every single Hanabi situation; the game is too complicated to be completely mapped out.
 With that said, as a group, it is helpful to agree on what to do in some special situations that could be interpretted in ambiguous ways.
 * A *Specific Prescription Convention* is a convention that only applies to a specific unusual situation.
-Players do not generally have to keep them in mind throughout the game.
+Thus, players do not generally have to keep the convention in mind throughout the game.
 * Players only have to know about *Specific Prescription Conventions* when the specific situation in question comes up.
 Typically, if a player is not familiar with the convention and does not know what to do already, they will probably be able to identify that something quite strange has happened, and can then quickly reference a convention document to see if there is a convention that covers the situation.
 * An example of a *Specific Prescription Convention* would be a *Order Chop Move* (from the Hyphen-ated conventions):
   * *Order Chop Moves* are performed by playing 1's out of order.